ame126/Adjacent-Window/README.md

 After login, the user will be directed to the default presentation page with the option of starting a new presentation from scratch (adding embedding links) or retrieving a previously saved presentation, accessible from the two buttons at the top of the screen.

-** Please note that each user can only have up to 1 presentation saved in the database and saving a new presentation will override previous projects.
-The Retrieve button will display the most recently saved presentation for the logged in user.
-If you would like to save multiple presentations, we recommend creating a new login user for each presentation and saving the credentials. **

 ## Error Handling

 If all the above steps were followed correctly, the tool should run properly on a local device and database.
 However, the following changes can be made to the source code but it is only advised *if* no other option is working.